woliveiras/Klon/README.md

 Klon always computes a plan first and shows it before making changes.
 You can stop after seeing the plan (plan-only) or confirm to actually clone.

-1) Interactive mode (shows plan, then asks to confirm):
+1) Recommended mode: Interactive mode (shows plan, then asks to confirm):

 ```bash
 sudo klon